Key takeaways

 RELATED: How much is fluconazole without insurance?

 Monistat and Diflucan are generally both well tolerated.
-The most common adverse events for Monistat products are irritation, burning, and itching.
-These may be difficult to discern from the symptoms relating to the vaginal yeast infection.
+The most common side effects of Monistat products are local irritation, burning, and itching.
+These may be difficult to discern from the symptoms relating to the vaginal yeast infection, the active ingredient, or even inactive ingredients.

-Diflucan may cause headaches in a significant number of patients.
-Other side effects of Diflucan may include skin rash, dizziness, and gastrointestinal intolerance.
+Potential side effects of Diflucan are headaches.
+Other side effects of fluconazole may include skin rash, dizziness, and gastrointestinal intolerance.

-This may not be a complete list of side effects.
+This may not be a complete description of all possible side effects.
 Your doctor or pharmacist can provide a complete list and additional information on the side effects of Monistat and Diflucan.

 Drug interactions of Monistat vs. Diflucan